-The System consists of MW insulation boards which are mechanically fixed into or through vertically orientated timber battens or galvanised steel rails (hereinafter 'spacer support battens/rails') into sheathing boards which form the outer face of the LGSF or STF supporting wall.
+The System consists of EPS insulation, which is mechanically fixed into/through vertically orientated timber battens or galvanised steel rails (hereinafter 'spacer support battens/rails') into sheathing boards which form the outer face of the LGSF or STF supporting wall.
 This forms a minimum 15 mm drained and partially ventilated cavity between the sheathing boards and the insulation layer.
 If required, the cavity can be formed to a maximum depth of 50 mm, depending on the profile of the spacer support battens/rails used.
 The System is finished with adhesive mortar, scrim cloth, stainless steel mesh and brick/stone slips bedded into brick/stone slip adhesive mortar.